 - What is the false positive and false negative rates from their independent testing?
 Note if your vendor does not produce independent and published testing, start walking away.
 Often they will say “well we did our own testing” but this is meaningless.
 They could be selling you a biometric that has no value at helping to determine ID authentication and will produce many false positives which defeats the purpose and creates bad user experiences.

 - Have them explain how they obtain a template.
 Having a template is crucial for any biometric and is completed before any measurements are captured, usually at enrollment.
 This creates the data required to compare all future logins or access activities of the user.
 ALL biometrics must have a template otherwise there’s nothing to compare to.
 Best practice is to always involve the user.
-Some companies try to avoid user participation and this means they have to gather a lot of data to “create” a template and this takes time,(example you only visit your bank 2x/week so it’s difficult to collect any meaningful biometrics until a month or so has passed).
-A lot of damage to your accounts can happen since you don’t have a solid template, create many false positives and let the bad guys in This has happened a lot.
+Some companies avoid user participation and this means they have to gather a lot of data to “create” a template and this takes time,(example you only visit your bank 2x/week so it’s difficult to collect any meaningful biometrics until a month or so has passed).
+If the technology collects the way you tap or text it is pretty hard to see differences between any two users in a short time and it’s even likely you can never get a unique score.
+A lot of damage to your accounts can happen in minutes and since you don’t have a solid template, many false positives can happen letting the bad guys in.
 NOT GOOD.

 - Have them explain how their templates get updated.
 Just like software, your templates need continual updating since the movements they measure are affected by changes in our lives such as stress, alcohol, injury, drug use, and a host of other normal occurrences that constantly change.
 If they are not updating this information start walking.
 Other behaviors captured might include what time you sign in to your bank, what transactions you complete, geolocation, Mac address, ISP, device, etc..
 But these don’t tell us who you are. just that someone with your account info has logged in.